jcerda1994/Proyecto_final_1/README.md

 Note that dataset is well-organized and has no missing values as for country and year information.
 Economic classification is null in data of year 2013.
 However, this classification does not change over the course of time, so it is reasonable to fill-in null values with those of previous years.

-**Alcohol Consumption**

-Alcohol Consumption dataset includes fewer variables than the Life Expectancy dataset.

-The variable in common is the country name, even though it is necessary to verify that Country names match in both datasets.

-Year variable is not as clean as in the previous dataset and requires to clear rows with erroneous year data (such as year "-10000").
-Furthermore, many values are missing, so it requires a full cleaning process, in order to keep homogeneous information.

-**Drinks**

-Drinks dataset has fewer variables and is set to one specific time period.

-Variables used in this dataset are measured in servings and are classified in beer servings, spirit servings and wine servings.
-Drinks dataset also includes a summary variable in which adds servings from all types and showing them in liters of alcohol consumed.

-This dataset doesn't include a country code, so it will be necessary to join the country variable with the other datasets.
+Life expectancy from the World Health Organization.csv: This file contains data from year 2000-2015 for 193 countries and consists of 22 Columns and 2938 rows with economic, social and health variables like Status of the Country (Developed-Developing), Life expectancy, Adult mortality, Alcohol consumption, diseases like Hepatitis B, Diphtheria and Polio, population and schooling.

 **ERD**

 ![ERD Life_Expectancy_vs_Alcohol_Consumption](https://user-images.githubusercontent.com/113773420/222615004-c5ad6f57-6239-49c8-b998-4d3ac5fb2981.png)

-## Status of the project

-We are exploring the datsets and trying to answer our questions, we also have a machine learning model.
-Our next step is to get ready oyr dashboard with the results of the analysis and prepare our presentation.

 ## Process

-**Data**: We used the datasets of alcohol consumption and life expectancy to see the impact and to observe the alcohol consumption over time
+**Data**: We used the datasets of Life expecxtancy from WHO and life expectancy verbose to observe the alcohol consumption over time, the impact of level of consumption on the life expectancy by country.
+First we compared the relation between alcohol consumption and life expectancy with the developed countries and then with de developing ones.

-**ETL**: We processed the data using Pandas, drop null values, duplicates and merged the life expectancy data with the alcohol consumption by country to see if the alcohol consumption have increased over time, and finally get. the data ready for the machine learning model.
+**ETL**: We processed the data using Pandas, drop null values, duplicates and merged the life expectancy verbose data with the life expectancy from WHO to see if the alcohol consumption have increased over time, and finally get the data ready for the machine learning model.

 **Analysis**: